mapbox/mapbox-studio-classic/docs/0000-01-01-style-quickstart.md

 Uploading
 ---------

 Upload your project by click on the __Settings__ button, then __Upload to Mapbox__.
-Publishing custom styles requires a [Mapbox Standard plan](https://www.mapbox.com/plans/).
-You may be prompted if you aren't yet on one.
+There is a limit to the number of custom styles based on your [Mapbox plan](https://www.mapbox.com/plans/).
+You may be prompted if you exceed your limit.

 ![Upload style](https://cloud.githubusercontent.com/assets/4587826/6052186/ce39d394-ac9d-11e4-80cc-5042f6a3cb87.png)